maruel/record-videos/README.md

 - Try `-style motion` or `-style both` to visualize the underlying data.
 - Try `-mask` to only do motion detection on a subset of the frame, e.g. ignore the street in frame.
+- `-src` can be a local camera like `FaceTime HD Camera` on macOS, `/dev/video0` on linux, `tcp://192.168.1.2:8081` to connect to a Raspberry Pi running raspivid but it can be the current desktop!
+See https://trac.ffmpeg.org/wiki/Capture/Desktop to learn how to. **untested**

 ### Integration with Home Assistant